SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/📸 Content Capture/📖 Joe's Readwise/Readwise Syncs.md

     - 21 highlights from Program Structure
     - 10 highlights from STUNNING Step for Autonomous AI Agents PLUS OpenAI Defense Against JAILBROKEN Agents

+[[2024-04-29]] 1:12 PM — Synced 3 highlights from 1 document.
+    - 3 highlights from Desperately Trying to Fathom the Coffeepocalypse Argument